YilinLuo/project05/README.md

 ### Visual Designer
 - Added an icon in the title
 - Changed the label "Home" to the logo
-- Changed external link icons
+- Changed external link ad login icons
--
+- Added a navbar and navbar items
 -

 ### Technician